-Manufacturing risks may adversely affect our ability to manufacture products and could reduce our gross margins and negatively affect our operating results.
+Manufacturing risks may adversely affect our ability to manufacture products and could negatively impact our sales and operating margins.

 Our business strategy depends on our ability to manufacture our current and proposed products in sufficient quantities and on a timely basis so as to meet consumer demand, while adhering to product quality standards, complying with regulatory requirements and managing manufacturing costs.
 We are subject to numerous risks relating to our manufacturing capabilities, including: